-This cake was developed for our magazine's Passover desserts story.
-It is dusted with a mixture of granulated sugar and potato starch instead of confectioners' sugar, as confectioners' sugar contains cornstarch and is therefore not kosher for Passover.
+This Passover cake is dusted with a mixture of granulated sugar and potato starch instead of confectioners' sugar, as confectioners' sugar contains cornstarch and is therefore not kosher for Passover.

 - Servings: 8